Written by Kandi Henriott

 You’ve probably seen it, or maybe it’s even happened with you- the special education teacher who simply shows up to the inclusion classroom and waits to be told what to do.
 Most teachers agree this method of co-teaching is the least effective in terms of building relationships and making a difference for students.

 In order to build an effective co-taught classroom, finding time to plan together is critical.
 Strong teaching partners co-plan lessons, instruction, and assessment to ensure shared responsibility for the classroom.
 But carving out time in the school schedule to meet isn’t always a possibility.
 You may have to get creative to find a pocket of time to plan.
 Work with your teacher and ask what might work best.
 For the more technologically savvy individuals, consider using Google Hangouts or Google Drive where you can collaborate together, in real time or when you have a few minutes to spare individually.
+Check out the Co-Teaching Lesson Plan Book to get off the ground running.
 Regardless of how you do it, the benefits of planning together will pay off!
 For more ideas on how to make co-planning work for you, contact us.

 The co-teaching partnership brings together two teachers with unique sets of expertise and experiences.
 Special educators are skilled in individualizing curriculum to individual students according to their needs while general educators have broad knowledge of the curriculum and standards.
 It’s the perfect blend of teaching skills to meet the needs of ALL students in the classroom.
 When co-teachers share their students, great things can happen including increased student engagement and involvement in their own learning, higher expectations for student achievement, as well as improved positive social experiences and improved self-esteem.

 It’s important for you and your co-teacher to share information about special education, as well as regular education students.
 IEP goals, special accommodation and modification requirements, as well as grade level standards for all students should be regularly discussed.
 When you both approach students as “ours” instead of the “yours versus mine”, great things can happen!
+Be sure to grab this Guide to Collaboration for IEP Teams.
 For more ideas on how to share students, contact us.

 In a great co-teaching partnership, both teachers should be viewed by students as equal in the classroom.
 No one should think of the general educator as the main teacher and the special educator as the “helper” teacher.
 It’s important to take time at the beginning of the year to develop classroom procedures, expectations for behavior and consequences, and how communication between home and school will occur.
 Situations arise constantly throughout the year and you need to be a united team for students, parents, colleagues, and administrators.